What Are Content Buckets And How To Use Them

 What Are Content Buckets?

 Content buckets are categories or themes that a YouTuber focuses on within their channel.
 You can think of them as sub-topics that branch off your channel’s main theme, offering variety while keeping your content relevant.
-Each bucket represents a different type of video you consistently produce to attract and engage viewers, while maintaining your connection with core audiences
+Each bucket represents a different type of video you consistently produce to attract and engage viewers, while maintaining your connection with core audiences.

 For example, if your channel is focused on fitness, your content buckets might include: